Azure/azure-storage-ios/README.md

 ### How to get started

 The recommended way to use the library is through a Cocoapod, available [here](https://cocoapods.org/pods/AZSClient).
+Reference documention is available [here](http://azure.github.io/azure-storage-ios/).

 #### Podfile
 ```ruby